Vietnam.vn - Nền tảng quảng bá Việt Nam

 Certain foods can block the absorption of iron in the body.
 People with iron deficiency anemia need to avoid or limit certain foods to help restore iron levels.

 Iron deficiency anemia is a common type of anemia that can occur if the body does not have enough iron.
 Diet plays an important role in whether people consume enough iron and how well their bodies absorb it.
-Avoiding certain foods that block iron absorption and eating plenty of foods rich in iron and vitamin C can help treat anemia.
+Avoiding certain foods that prevent iron absorption and adding more foods rich in iron and vitamin C can help treat anemia.

 1. How does diet affect anemia?